Why Growing a Potato Patch Is Important for Survival

 Why Growing a Potato Patch is Important for Survival

 Potatoes are the best food source to keep on hand for a survival situation.
-This starchy food provides more amino acids, minerals, and vitamins than any other grains or starches.
+This starchy food provides more amino acids, minerals, and vitamins than any other grain or starch.
 Potatoes can grow in any type of soil or no soil at all!
 They can be covered in straw, hay, or leaves and still grow a ton of potatoes.

 Here is a quick list of things you can do with potatoes: